 Six months ago I joined a weekly circle where we meet up at each other's houses and take turns presenting metaphysical subjects that we are into.
-Its been lots of fun; earlier this year I got to teach tarot and astrology and I am now I'm back as a student, which I love.
+Its been lots of fun; earlier this year I got to teach tarot and astrology and I am now I am back as a student, which I love.
 This week we kicked off with a new round of classes on Mayan spirituality, specifically the 13 cycles of the moon, from New Moon to Full Moon and what we learn about ourselves as we start to peel back the layers of the ego.
 The round of classes will span 26 weeks, I may be blogging about it into the New Year.

 Exploring The Mayan World View

 After the meditation we discussed what we'd seen - the spider represents creativity so I guess it says something about my current creative process when I ignored the spider and waited for it to move along.
 The squirrel I think was about finding freedom, stretching your wings and also finding a bit of magic in our daily lives.
 Finally I'm not sure what the eagle represents and my homework was to connect with its energy in my daily meditations.
 It was pretty cool overall.
 The class we are taking is based on books by a woman called Jaime Sams, who has written extensively about Native American spirituality.
 I believe this specific course is based on the material in her book, the 13 Original Clan Mothers.
-She also published a set of Medicine Cards that I have been eyeing for years: The Discovery of Power Through the Way of Animals.
+She also published a set of Medicine Cards that I have been eyeing for years: The Discovery of Power Through the Way of the Animals.

 Relationships As Reflections of Ourselves